-• Diverse portfolio of services
+Diverse portfolio of services

 We believe that our diverse range of services enable us to strengthen our position in the market by enabling us to grow our customer relationships and scope of engagements and serve as a single point of contact for multiple services, driving high customer retention.
 Our multiple service offerings allow us to derive operational efficiencies, by centralizing certain key functions such as finance and sales and also certain other administrative functions.
 Given our operational experience, we believe that we have developed in-house expertise to cater all verticals of Facility Management Services and Other Support Services which allows us to provide the varying requirements of our customers thereby enabling us to grow our market share and instill our customers with confidence in our ability to address their diverse and dynamic business needs.
-Our IFM service portfolio broadly includes (i) soft services such as housekeeping and cleaning services, disinfecting and sanitizing services, pest control, horticulture, and facade cleaning; (ii) hard service such as maintenance, repair, overhaul and performance management of electrical, plumbing and maintenance services and (iii)) Staffing Service where we supplying the workforce for various support services; During Fiscals 2021, 2022, and 2023 and six months ended September 30, 2023, we provided integrated facilities management services to 74, 85, 99 and 97 customers, respectively.
+Our IFM service portfolio broadly includes (i) soft services such as housekeeping and cleaning services, disinfecting and sanitizing services, pest control, horticulture, and facade cleaning; (ii) hard service such as maintenance, repair, overhaul and performance management of electrical, plumbing and maintenance services and (iii)) Staffing Service where we supplying the workforce for various support services; During Fiscals year 2022, 2023 and 2024, we provided integrated facilities management services to 85, 99 and 125 customers, respectively.
 Our Support Services portfolio broadly includes (i) Employee Transportation services whereby we provide transportation services for the employees of our clients; (ii) Production Support Services whereby we provide supplying the workforce to the manufacturing companies for production support, material handling, maintenance, utilities etc. (iii) Corporate Food Solution Services whereby we offer catering services for employees of our corporate clients and (iv) Supply Chain Management Services whereby we provide Third-party logistics (3PL) service for our clients.
-During

-Fiscals 2021, 2022, and 2023 and six months ended September 30, 2023, we provided Support Services to 26, 69, 78 and 44 customers, respectively.
-For details of our service offerings, see "- Our Business Operations and Services Offered" on page 108.
+During Fiscals 2022, 2023 and 2024, we provided Support Services to 69, 78 and 60 customers, respectively.
+For details of our service offerings, see "- Our Business Operations and Services Offered" on page 111.